Shooq-10/Active_Deception_Vaccine/README.md

 ```

 **🔴 Observed Result (Successful Attack):**
 The Trojan passes its environment validation seamlessly because no deceptive markers exist.
-It immediately accesses `/tmp/top_secret.txt` and transmits the bank account data straight to your open Netcat listener screen.
+It immediately accesses `/tmp/top_secret.txt` and transmits the data straight to your open Ncat listener screen.

 ---